Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 The crux of the HACCP plan lies in conducting a thorough hazard analysis.
 This involves identifying biological, chemical, and physical hazards that could potentially compromise meat quality and safety.
 For butcher shops, the following types of hazards should be closely scrutinized:

-- Chemical Hazards: Residues from cleaning agents or pesticides.
+- Residues from cleaning agents or pesticides.

 Once hazards are identified, assess their severity and likelihood of occurrence to prioritize control measures effectively.